NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 prevent accidents, your firmware should require you to "arm" your quadcopter before it will turn on the motors.

-A typical arming sequence is to put the both gimbals in the lowest, outermost position.
+Our arming sequence is to put the both gimbals in the lowest, outermost position.
 This position is useful in two critical ways: 1) the pilot is unlikely to do it by accident and 2) it ensures that the throttle is at 0.
 Turn on the LED on the quadcopter when it is armed.